HL7/VhDir/source/pages/general-guidance.md

 For more information on the ONC and FHA effort see the [ONC Techlab Healthcare Directory Project](https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/Healthcare+Directory)

+## Relation to US Core and other IGs

+This implementation guide was written for an international audience.
+We expect different jurisdictions considering implementating a VHDir will design their implementations in accordance with jurisdictional requirements, such as national profiles/IGs.
+In the United States, for example, we expect a VHDir would align with an R4 version of the US Core IG once it becomes available.

 ## The Validated Healthcare Directory Data Model

 To determine which resources to profile, extensions to create, etc. we reviewed a number of use cases supported by healthcare directories today: